 One of the most important tasks for every executive is preparing their team for the future.
 The company vision functions as a compass to constantly focus on.
 But how do you motivate your team to notice your vision in the first place and take it seriously?
-In his book Lead with a Story the US-based author Paul Smith demonstrates the effect of a vision using a story: At a construction site, a woman meets construction workers and asks them about their job.
+In his book Lead with a Story, the US-based author Paul Smith demonstrates the effect of a vision using a story: At a construction site, a woman meets construction workers and asks them about their job.
 While the first one grimly answers: „Piling stones“, his colleague smiles brightly and says: „I’m building the world’s biggest cathedral“.
 Two answers that couldn’t be more different and clearly show how an understanding of the higher goal can help to make better decisions, be a better team lead or just appreciate a given task in general.
-Other original formats help to transport the company’s visions: How about publishing a newspaper highlighting the vision and most important milestones as headlines of the future instead of using a 50 page strategy paper that hardly anyone will read?
-Or instead of painting a theoretical model of the future, why not portrait how a typical work day for each section would look like, if the vision is set in action?
+Other original formats help to transport the company’s visions: How about publishing a newspaper highlighting the vision and most important milestones as headlines of the future, instead of using a 50-page strategy paper that hardly anyone will read?
+Or instead of painting a theoretical model of the future, why not portray how a typical workday for each section would look like if the vision is set in action?
 Employees will get a much better picture of how the vision impacts their personal working environment.

 The story of a company is not written by just one person.
-To provide a consistent storyline it is important to live storytelling within the company.
-And furthermore that employees understand the values and visions behind their work.
-This way they can pass this down further to create a healthy company culture that unites people with the same attitude.
-Storytelling creates the base for employees not just to identity with the product but also the brand and making them more convincing when talking to clients.
+To provide a consistent storyline, it is important to live storytelling within the company.
+And furthermore, that employees understand the values and visions behind their work.
+This way, they can pass this down further to create a healthy company culture that unites people with the same attitude.
+Storytelling creates the base for employees not just to identity with the product but also the brand and makes them more convincing when talking to clients.